vidbina/vidbina.github.io/_posts/2019-04-24-transmission-primer.markdown

 and prints information regarding:
  - networking settings
-   - listining ports
+   - listening ports
    - download/upload speed restrictions
  - storage settings
    - daemon configuration file
    - download directory

-some of which is accessible through the Preferences modal in the webportal.
+some of which is accessible through the Preferences modal in the web portal.

 From now on, I'll just print short and long versions of commands within the same block as follows: